Fair Housing 101

 What Is the Goal of the Fair Housing Act?

-HUD, in its proposed 2013 rule on Affirmatively Furthering Fair Housing, states that in its belief the Fair Housing Act has two main goals: 1) ending housing discrimination; and 2) promoting diverse, inclusive communities.
-Read the proposed rule and view the proposed tool for local jurisdictions (www.huduser.org) or access HUD's Fair Housing Planning Guide (PDF) (hud.gov) to learn more about HUD's goals to eliminate segregation and discriminatory practices in programs administered with its funds.
+HUD, in the Summary of its final 2015 rule on Affirmatively Furthering Fair Housing, states that “[t]he Fair Housing Act not only prohibits discrimination but, in conjunction with other statutes, directs HUD’s program participants to take significant actions to overcome historic patterns of segregation, achieve truly balanced and integrated living patterns, promote fair housing choice, and foster inclusive communities.”
+Read the AFFH Final Rule and view the Assessment of Fair Housing Tool for local jurisdictions (www.huduser.org) or access HUD's Fair Housing Planning Guide (PDF) (hud.gov) to learn more about HUD's goals to eliminate segregation and discriminatory practices in programs administered with its funds.

 Fair Housing in TDHCA Monitored Rental Properties